(Disclosure: Some of the links below may be affiliate links)

 For me, this gives a major advantage in transparency for Neon.

 One extra feature that Yuh offers is fractional trading.
 Fractional trading means you can put a fraction of a share instead of buying a full share.
-This can help when buying costly shares.
-This is a slight advantage for Yuh if you want to use fractional trading.
+This can help when purchasing costly shares.
+This is an advantage for Yuh if you want to use fractional trading.

-Overall, Neon and Yuh have very similar investing features.
+Overall, Neon and Yuh have the basic investing features for passive investors.
 Neon has a significant advantage in not using misleading names for ETFs.
 So, for me, Neon has better investing features than Yuh.

 Neither bank account has any running fee, so the base account and the basic features are free.
-This is one of the major advantages of digital banks.
+This is one of the significant advantages of digital banks.

 With Neon, you can withdraw for free twice a month at any ATM.
 With Yuh, you get one free withdrawal per week.
 After that, withdrawals cost 1.90 CHF with Yuh and 2.00 CHF with Neon.
-This gives a slight advantage to Yuh, but it is not a significant difference since it is generally easy to avoid withdrawing money.
+This gives Yuh a slight advantage, but it is not a significant difference since it is generally easy to avoid withdrawing money.

 The main difference between Neon vs Yuh comes when we do some foreign currency transactions.
 The fees will differ if you pay abroad or online in a foreign currency.